John H. Buchanan Jr.: Congressional tenure

 He served as a member of the U. S. delegation to the 28th United Nations General Assembly, and to the Sixth Special Assembly, having ambassadorial rank with each appointment.
 He was a member of the U. S. delegation to the U. N. Human Rights Commission (1978–1980), was ranking Republican to the Commission on Security and Cooperation in Europe, and was a member of the U.S. Delegation to the Belgrade Conference on the Helsinki Accords.
 Largely due to his liberal record and support of civil rights, Buchanan became very popular in his district, even though Democrats continued to hold most local offices in the district well into the 1980s.
 He was reelected seven times, rarely facing serious opposition.
 In 1978, however, he was challenged in the primary by a considerably more conservative Republican, Albert L. Smith Jr., a longtime party activist in the Birmingham area.
-Buchanan fended him off but was defeated in a rematch in 1980.
+Buchanan fended him off that year, but was defeated in a rematch in 1980.

 Auburn University historian Wayne Flynt described Buchanan as a "centrist in an age where centrism was beginning to be challenged and would finally result in the polarization of American politics into left and right."
-Despite being to his right, Barry Goldwater would support Buchanan in his reelection campaigns during the 1970s, and referred to Buchanan as a "fine progressive Republican."
+Despite being to Buchanan's right, Barry Goldwater would support him in his reelection campaigns during the 1970s, and referred to Buchanan as a "fine progressive Republican."
 His daughter Lynn noted that in his later years, Buchanan did not relate to modern-day Republican values, and had switched to the Democratic Party.